NEW WEBINAR

 Accompanying weathering is the development of secondary jointing: fractures that affect infiltration and sediment strength.
 Examination of fracture geometry indicates that they develop from desiccation.
 The desiccation process significantly affects the hydraulic conductivity of fine-grained glacial deposits.

-Professionals rarely get a chance to learn about the importance of weathering zones and jointing in glacial deposits - this webinar series is designed for hydrogeologic, environmental and engineering professional who can benefit and improve project results by discovering how to understand some of the most important site characterization attributes.
+Professionals rarely get a chance to learn about the importance of weathering zones and jointing in glacial deposits - this webinar series is designed for hydrogeologic, environmental, and engineering professional who can benefit and improve project results by discovering how to understand some of the most important site characterization attributes.

 Instructors Bio